 Later in 2014, researchers reported on preliminary results of a study involving children with treatment-resistant epilepsies in expanded access “compassionate use program.”
 Patients received a purified 98 percent oil-based CBD extract called Epidiolex, which is made by GW Pharmaceuticals.
 After 3 months of treatment, 39 percent of the 23 patients had more than a 50 percent reduction in seizures, with a 32 percent median reduction.
 These preliminary results support the animal studies and survey reports that CBD may be a promising treatment for treatment-resistant epilepsy and it is generally well-tolerated in doses up to 25 milligrams per kilogram of body weight.
 (11)

 Helps to Fight Cancer

 In 2011, researchers added light on the cellular mechanism through which CBD induces cell death in breast cancer cells.
-They showed that CBD induced a concentration-dependent cell death of both oestrogen receptor-positive and oestrogen receptor-negative breast cancer cells.
+They showed that CBD induced concentration-dependent cell death of both estrogen receptor-positive and estrogen receptor-negative breast cancer cells.
 They also found that the effective concentrations of CBD in tumor cells have little effect on non-tumorigenic, mammary cells.
 (7)